-If we or our service providers sustain cyber-attacks or other security incidents that involve unauthorized access to proprietary, confidential or personally identifiable information, or disruptions, we could be exposed to significant liability, reputational harm, loss of revenue, increased costs and material risks to our business and results.
+If we or our service providers sustain cyber-attacks or other security incidents that involve unauthorized access to proprietary, confidential or personally identifiable information, or operational disruptions, we could be exposed to significant liability, reputational harm, loss of revenue, increased costs and material risks to our business and results.

-We have become increasingly dependent on information technology systems to operate our business and to comply with regulatory, legal and tax requirements.
-Some of these systems are owned and operated by us and others by our third-party services providers.
-In addition, in the ordinary course of our business, we and our service providers collect, process, transmit and store data, such as proprietary business information and personally identifiable information.
+We are dependent on information technology systems ("IT systems") to operate our business and to comply with regulatory, legal and tax requirements.
+Some of these IT systems are owned and operated by us, but we also rely on many third-parties, such as services providers and others in the supply chain, for critical products and services, including but not limited to software and hardware.
+In addition, in the ordinary course of our business, we and various third parties generate, collect, process, transmit and store data, such as proprietary business information and personally identifiable information.

 As our dependence on digital technologies has increased, the risk of cyber incidents, including both deliberate attacks and unintentional events, also has increased.
-A cyber-attack may involve persons gaining unauthorized access to our digital systems or systems maintained on our behalf for purposes of gathering, monitoring, releasing, misappropriating or corrupting proprietary or confidential or personal information, or causing operational disruption.
-In addition, certain cyber incidents, such as surveillance, may remain undetected for an extended period of time.
-Strategic targets, such as energy-related assets, may be at greater risk of future cyber-attacks than other targets in the United States.
+A cyber-attack may involve persons gaining unauthorized access to our IT systems or systems maintained on our behalf for purposes of gathering, monitoring, releasing, misappropriating or corrupting proprietary or confidential or personal information, or causing operational disruption.
+In addition, certain cyber incidents, such as surveillance and advanced persistent threats (referred to as "APTs"), may remain undetected for an extended period of time.
+We are in an industry and business involving energy-related assets, that is at a relatively greater risk of cyber-attacks by sophisticated adversaries, such as nation state actors, as compared to other targets in the United States.

-We and certain of our service providers have, from time to time, been subject to cyberattacks and security incidents.
-To date, we have not experienced any material losses relating to cyber incidents.
-However, our systems may be susceptible to cyber incidents or security breaches and both the frequency and magnitude of cyberattacks is expected to increase and attackers are becoming more sophisticated.
+We and certain of our service providers have, experienced and expect to continue to experience cyberattacks and other security incidents.
+To date, we have not experienced any material losses relating to such attacks or incidents.
+However, our IT systems and those of third parties are vulnerable to malicious and intentional cyberattacks involving malware and viruses, accidental or inadvertent incidents, the exploitation of security vulnerabilities or "bugs" in software or hardware, among other scenarios.
+Both the frequency and magnitude of cyberattacks is expected to increase and attackers are becoming more sophisticated.
 As a result, we may be unable to anticipate, detect or prevent future attacks, particularly as the methodologies utilized by attackers change frequently or are not recognized until launched, and we may be unable to investigate or remediate incidents because attackers are increasingly using techniques and tools designed to circumvent controls, to avoid detection, and to remove or obfuscate forensic evidence.
+The COVID-19 pandemic has presented additional operational and cybersecurity risks due to continued work-from-home arrangements that have facilitated increased risk of social engineering events (for example phishing) and of the exploitation of vulnerabilities inherent in many non-corporate networks.